fvnilo/PyFanorona/README.md

 PyFanorona
 ==========

-Implementation of a malagasy strategy board game in python.
+Implementation of a Malagasy strategy board game in Python.

+The GUI uses PyGame which is distributed under the GNU LPGL license.
+See LGPL.txt for more detail.